sixeyed/docker-windows-workshop/slides/sections/prod-dependencies.md

 ## Making dependencies explicit

 This pattern makes your old apps ready to run in a dynamic environment.
-In a production cluster you can't have ordering depenencies, because it limits the platform's ability to manage the app.
+In a production cluster you can't have ordering depenencies, it's too limiting for the platform.

-Explicit dependencies mean the container stops if the app's dependencies aren't available.
-The cluster then starts a replacement container - the dependencies may be available by then.
+Explicit dependencies mean the container stops if the app can't work.
+The cluster starts a replacement container - the dependencies may be available by then.
 If not, the new container stops and the cluster starts another one.

-It's important to keep this functionality optional though, so in dev and test environments you can run just part of the stack without the container constantly failing.
+It's important to keep this functionality optional, so in dev and test environments you can run just part of the stack without the container constantly failing.